 Outer layer and Jackets

 Since jackets dont make direct contact to the skin, properties such as oleophobic are not essential.
 I will not go too deep into jackets since I covered this topic in depth in our layering guide article.
 Our layering guide covers different materials and options for thermal layers and water resistant jackets.

 What I can say is things like odor resistance and wrinkle resistance are not critical here.
 You should bring what you need for the weather.
 Bring a water resistant jacket if there is any chance of rain.

 Reduce the amount of clothing you travel with.

-Once you own travel cloths you can significantly reduce the amount of cloths you travel with.
-You can pack for a couple of weeks with the same amount of cloths you would have packed for a long weekend.
+Once you own travel clothes you can significantly reduce the amount of clothes you travel with.
+You can pack for a couple of weeks with the same amount of clothes you would have packed for a long weekend.
 There is just a few things, obvious or not, you should keep in mind.

 Once I experienced the joy of one bag travel I latched onto these amazing travel cloths.
 I can fit everything I need for an extended trip on a carry on size backpack.
 There is a freedom to this that must be experienced to understand.
 Happy travels.